Mamas & Papas Airo Review (2026): Travel Stroller, Fold and Cabin Size

 The Airo looks the part.
 Mamas and Papas have always been strong on aesthetics, and the Airo continues that tradition — clean lines, premium-feeling materials, and a handlebar that's noticeably comfortable to grip over a long day's pushing.
 First-time parents who care about how their pram looks (and there's nothing wrong with that) will be pleased with what they've got.

-The frame feels solid without being heavy.
-At 6.5kg, it's noticeably lighter than a standard everyday pushchair but heavier than truly ultra-compact models.
+The frame feels solid without being excessively heavy.
+At 7.6kg, it's noticeably lighter than many standard everyday pushchairs but heavier than truly ultra-compact models.
 Whether that difference matters to you depends entirely on how often you'll be carrying it up stairs or into the overhead locker of a train.
-For most parents, 6.5kg is manageable.
+The built-in shoulder and rucksack-style straps make the weight more manageable over short distances.

 The Fold — and What It Means in Practice